ave-llan/restaurant-menu/README.md

-Simple project to learn how to set up a Python HTTP server and perform CRUD operations on a SQL database.
+A full stack application that display restaurant menus and allows users to create, edit, and delete menu items.
+Data is stored in a SQL database.